sammyrulez/sammyrulez.github.io/_posts/aws-lambda-how-to-automate-your-spark-jobs-on-aws-elastic-map-reduce-emr-4fb71369ac48.md

 description: >-
   It is no surprise that big data architectures are leveraging AWS lambda more and more each day.
-A serverless service, AWS Lambda increases operational efficacy while decreasing complexity within…
+A serverless service, AWS Lambda increases operational efficacy while decreasing complexity within your…
 date: '2019-03-16T17:27:05.243Z'
 categories: []
 keywords: []